 The Housing Authority may maintain one waiting list for project-based vouchers where supportive services are not provided or the PHA may choose to maintain separate waiting lists for different sites.
 Currently, this waiting list serves this site only, but the Housing Authority may choose to use this list for other sites using the same preferences or choose to create a new site-based waiting list as necessary.

-This waiting list will be subject to the following local preferences:
+This waiting list will be subject to the following local preferences (See "Definition of Preferences" for more detail.):

-Residency (5 points);
+- Residency (5 points)

-- Veteran (3 points);
+- Veteran (3 points)

 - Displaced family (3 points)

-- Disability (2 points); and
+- Disability (2 points)

-- Rent burden and/or homeless (1 point).
+- Rent burden and/or homeless (1 point)